mmembrill/Meg-Brilleslyper/docs/index.md

 ## Hello

 - My name is Meg Brilleslyper
-- I am a senior at Discovery Canyon Campus High School
+- I am a senior at Discovery Canyon Campus High School in Colorado Springs
-- I am a mezzo-soprano.
 - I plan to major in vocal performance in college beginning fall 2019.